 Just as portfolio diversification reduces risk and uncertainty, biodiversity does the same for natural assets that all economies rely on for sustainable growth.
-As responsible long-term investors, we want to make a positive contribution towards the slowing and eventual reversal of biodiversity loss.
-To achieve this, we undertake to integrate biodiversity loss considerations into our investment selection and stewardship activities through our nature framework, which consists of four main dimensions:
+As responsible long-term investors, we want to make a positive contribution towards the slowing and eventual reversal of biodiversity loss and the end of commodities-driven deforestation.
+To achieve this, we undertake to integrate biodiversity loss and deforestation considerations into our investment selection and stewardship activities through our nature framework, which consists of four main dimensions: